dustmodebros/wedsite/GOOGLE_SHEETS_SETUP.md

 - **"Access denied"**: Make sure you set "Who has access" to "Anyone" in the deployment settings
 - **Data not appearing**: Check the Apps Script execution log (View → Executions) for errors
 - **CORS errors**: Make sure you're using the correct Web App URL (ends with `/exec`)
+- **Not saving on GitHub Pages**:
+  - Make sure you've added `VITE_GOOGLE_SHEETS_URL` as a GitHub secret (see Step 4 above)
+  - After adding the secret, push a new commit to trigger a rebuild
+  - Check the browser console (F12) on the live site to see if the URL is configured

 ## Viewing Responses